Carson Palmer: 2015 season

+Palmer engineered what many considered his best season by recording 35 touchdowns and 11 interceptions, and was 13–3 as a starter through the 2015 season, winning the NFC West and securing the Cardinals' first first-round bye in the playoffs.
+Many in the sports world considered Palmer a candidate for the NFL's 2015 MVP award, along with Tom Brady, Russell Wilson, and eventual winner Cam Newton.
+Palmer was also elected to his third Pro Bowl.
 In Week 10, towards the end of a 39–32 win over the division rival Seattle Seahawks, Palmer made a crotch chop gesture to the Seattle fans; he pumped his fist twice and followed it up by pointing at his crotch.
 Later in the week, he was fined $11,576 for the action.

-Palmer engineered what many considered his best season by recording 35 touchdowns to 11 interceptions and was 13–3 as starter through the 2015 season, winning the NFC West and securing the Cardinals' first first-round bye in the playoffs.
-Many in the sports world considered Palmer a candidate for the NFL's 2015 MVP award, along with Tom Brady, Russell Wilson and eventual winner Cam Newton.
-Palmer was also elected to his third Pro Bowl.
 Palmer set a franchise record with the Cardinals against the Minnesota Vikings in Week 14, throwing his 31st touchdown, passing Kurt Warner.
 In the same game, the Cardinals clinched a playoff berth.
 After defeating the Philadelphia Eagles the following week, he and the Cardinals clinched the NFC West.
 In Week 16 against the Packers, Palmer and the Cardinals secured a first round bye in the playoffs by clinching the 2nd seed in the NFC, behind only the 15–1 Panthers.
 In 16 starts, Palmer threw for a franchise record 4,671 yards with 35 touchdowns.
-In the NFC Divisional Round, Palmer completed 25 of 41 passes for 349 yards, 3 touchdowns and 2 interceptions in the Cardinals' 26–20 overtime win in a Week 16 rematch against the Green Bay Packers, earning his first, and only, career playoff win in the process.
+In the NFC Divisional Round, Palmer completed 25 of 41 passes for 349 yards, 3 touchdowns, and 2 interceptions in the Cardinals' 26–20 overtime win in a Week 16 rematch against the Green Bay Packers, earning his first, and only, career playoff win in the process.
 The Cardinals lost the NFC Championship game 49–15 to the Carolina Panthers, a game where Palmer threw four interceptions and lost two fumbles.
 Palmer lost the MVP award to Newton, who received 48 out of 50 votes while Palmer and Brady received one vote each.
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2016.

 2016 season

 On August 5, 2016, Palmer signed a one-year, $24.35 million contract extension with the Cardinals.
 He started 15 games in 2016 and missed Week 5 against the San Francisco 49ers after suffering a concussion the previous week against the Los Angeles Rams.
-Palmer threw for over 4,000 yards for the sixth time in his career and finished the season with 4,233 yards with 26 touchdowns and 14 interceptions.
+Palmer threw for over 4,000 yards for the sixth time in his career and finished the season with 4,233 yards, 26 touchdowns, and 14 interceptions.
 However, the Cardinals missed the playoffs with a 7–8–1 record.